kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

 #### Parameter variables { #parameter-variables }

-You can embed multiple [process variables](https://docs.camunda.io/docs/components/concepts/variables/) at once as a method argument, as a single object that represents JSON objects in the process state.
+You can inject multiple [process variables](https://docs.camunda.io/docs/components/concepts/variables/) as one method argument through `@JobVariables`.
+This argument represents all job variables as one `JSON` object.

 ===! ":fontawesome-brands-java: `Java`"